echoesofuniverse/aboutproject/README.md

 ****Cyber Program Resources****
-   -Navigate to 2nd card and Click on  "Class & Subject" dropdown, we will get options "X - State - Computer Science","IX - State - Social",....
+   -Navigate to 2nd card and Click on  "SELECT YOUR DISCIPLINE" ,Options such as "High School","Jr.Intermediate College" will be displayed.
+   Eg: "HighSchool"-->"HighSchool Class & Subject" -->"X - State - Computer Science","IX - State - Social",....--->"Select Chapter"-->X-Computer Science-Chapter 1,X-Computer Science-Chapter 2,....
    - After selecting class,subject:another dropdown gets displayed which shows "Select Chapter" ,Click on "X - Computer Science - Chapter -1 and Chapters get displayed.
+   - Please select your citation category from the following options:
-   - There are more buttons called "Honor Roll List" , "Syllabus Warriors List" .When we click that List of Students names get displayed and If we want to return back to the Homepage then click "HOME".
+     SELECT CITIATIONS - "Grand Masters List" "Honor Roll List" , "Syllabus Warriors List" Once selected, a list of student names will be displayed based on your choice.
+To return at any time, simply click the "HOME" button.

 ![Homepage Screenshot](assets/screenshots/cpr.png)